chains-project/bacardi/results/results_baseline_api_diff_cot_buggy/o3-mini-2025-01-31/f6659d758a437f8b676481fe70671a68a6ee1cde/patches/patch1/responses/AbstractTest.java_response.txt

     public <T extends MockBaseEntity> T createMockEntity(Class<T> clazz, String path) {
         final LoaderOptions loadingConfig = new LoaderOptions();
-        // Removed setting a tag inspector since TrustedTagInspector is no longer available in the new API.
+        // Removed TrustedTagInspector configuration as it is no longer part of the snakeyaml API

         final Representer representer = new Representer(new DumperOptions());
         final Tag zoneIdTag = new Tag("!ZoneId");
         representer.addClassTag(ZoneId.class, zoneIdTag);